 Key mitigation measures

 In addition to the impact on business activities, the Group considers the response to climate change (prevention of global warming) to be critical to bringing about a sustainable society.
-The Group drafted a roadmap for reducing greenhouse gas emissions over the medium to long term, and is moving forward with an array of initiatives across the Group.
-In the medium term, the Group aims to cut emissions of greenhouse gases by focusing on energy-saving measures and expanding the use of renewable energy.
-In 2020, the Group selected Aqua Premium* to provide 75% of power at its Takasaki Plant.
-Aqua Premium is a 100% hydropower electricity supply service that generates zero CO2 emissions.
-In 2021, the Group’s head office switched 100% of its electric power to renewable energy.
-The Group has also expressed support for the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
-It is identifying the risks and opportunities that climate change poses to its businesses and its impacts, and is make disclosure based on the four thematic areas recommended by the TCFD: governance, strategy, risk management, and metrics and targets.
+The Group has created a roadmap for reducing greenhouse gas emissions over the medium- to long-term, and is moving forward with an array of initiatives across the Group.
+In the medium term, the Group is accelerating the reduction of emissions of greenhouse gases by focusing on energy-saving measures and expanding the use of renewable energy.
+From 2020, the Group has introduced RE100- certified renewable energy to its Takasaki Plant and Fuji Research Park, Ube Plant and Head Office, switching 100% of their purchased electricity to electricity that emits no greenhouse gases.